 Consider donating extra food to local food pantries and kitchens that serve our residents.
 Those who donate “apparently wholesome” food to nonprofit organizations are protected from both civil and criminal liability through the Federal Bill Emerson Good Samaritan Food Donation Act.

-Consider donating your extra food to or volunteering your time with the following organizations:
+Consider donating your extra food to or volunteering your time with the following food rescue organizations:

 Recycle Your Food Waste: Compost